Dyanna Daniels Founder, Artistic Director, Lead Choreographer

 Danielle Wilder has been dancing for 22 years.
 She has a B.F.A in Dance Performance and Choreography from Hope College and directs the Auroris Dance Company at Niles North High School.
 Some of Danielle's recent work includes dancing and choreographing for musician, Shuree as well as being featured in her music video, One Girl Can Change the World, dancing in a McDonalds Youtube commercial, dancing backup for musician, Aasha Marie, and dancing in the opening set of the Calvin Harris Fantabuloso Tour.
 This past May Danielle was very fortunate to be chosen as one of the top 4 finalists for the F.A.M.E.
 Competition hosted by Lily's Talent Agency.

-Danielle is teaching Ballet, Jazz, and Contemporary at DLD Dance Center.
+This is Danielle's 4th season with DLD Dance Company.
+She currently instructs Ballet, Jazz, and Contemporary at DLD Dance Center.

 Christian Sosa Dancer

 Christian Sosa has experience in Hip Hop, Jazz, Contemporary, Ballet, and Latin.
 He is an experienced competitive Latin dancer.
 He was a 2012 Talent Competition Finalist for his School District.
 Under his direction he has taken several teams to World of Dance and Six Flags.
-He has over 5 years of teaching experience for all levels of Hip Hop.
-He currently dances with Elgin’s own Urban Dance Concept in addition to DLD Dance Company.
+He has over 5 years of experience instructing all levels of Hip Hop.

 Victor Lugo Dancer

-Victor Lugo started dancing in high school through freestyle sessions with friends.
-His love for dance grew and eventually starting focusing on choreographing his senior year of high school for many of their performances.
+Victor Lugo began dancing in high school through freestyle sessions with friends.
+His love for dance grew and eventually he started focusing on choreographing his senior year of high school for many of their performances.

 Nika Roman Dancer